 - What helps most: routines, a simple plan, and a realistic exit route—not more “stuff.”

 Pick your “latest move time” (example: no later than 6:30pm) so you’re not relocating in the dark.
+If you’re finding the solo grind heavier than expected, our post on travel burnout recovery covers how to reset before it compounds.

 Legality & Leave No Trace Caveats